lucas56098/voronoi_mesh_project/README.md

 </p>

 ### Degeneracy
+A degeneracy occurs when a vertex has more than three neighbours and thus the `find_smallest_pos_intersect()` function finds two or more halfplanes with the exact same smallest distance.
 Degeneracies are important to get right for a robust handling of special cases.
 However, handling exact degeneracies does not work with the code.
 For seedpoints degenerate to up to 1e-13 the algorithms still run quite stable, but exact degeneracies lead to problems.
 Be aware of that.
 Here is an example of an almost uniform grid.
 The seedpoints vary by around 1e-13 from the uniform grid.
 <p align="left">
   <img src="./figures/readme_figures/almost_uniform_grid.png" alt="almost_uniform" style="width: 50%;">
 </p>